dbc60/blog/content/note/d3-example-shades-of-gray.md

 ---
+title: "D3 Example: Alternating Shades of Gray"
 date: 2019-02-14T09:43:00-05:00
+draft: true
 description: "A d3js example that alternates shades of gray from one paragraph to the next"
 categories: [d3]
 tags: [example]
-title: "D3 Example: Alternating Shades of Gray"
 d3: true
 ---